paragpalod/expenseeve-app/README.md

 --------------

 1. JavaScript
-2. React Js
+2. React Js (React hooks, react-router-dom, react-dom)
-3. MongoDb
+3. Bootstrap (react-bootstrap)
-4. Node Js
+4. chart.js
-5. Bootstrap
+5. styled-components
-6. Hapi Js
+6. react-toastify
+7. axios

 Instructions
 --------------
-Please follow these instructions for building and running the application.
+Please follow these instructions for running the application.

-Clone existing git repository to download the solution and change directory to `expense-manager`
+###### APP
+- [] Install nodejs, npm ,yan on your machne
+- [] clone expenseeve-app repo from github.com/paragpalod/expenseeve-app
+- [] install all the dependencies using ```yarn```
+- [] start server using ```yarn start```

+- there is warning for ./local module not found after starting the server ignore this warning as this is related ti chart.js and it will be resoved in their next update